Quillraven/Fleks/ReadMe.md

 There might be situations where you need to execute a specific code when a component gets added or removed from an entity.
 This can be done via `ComponentListener` in Fleks.
 They are created in a similar way like systems meaning that they are created by Fleks using dependency injection.
+The `world` of a `ComponentListener` is automatically available as a dependency like any `ComponentMapper`.

 Here is an example of a listener that reacts on add/remove of a `Box2dComponent` and destroys the [body](https://github.com/libgdx/libgdx/wiki/Box2d#objectsbodies) when the component gets removed from an entity: